 Corey Hutchings won his first track championship in the Strictly Stock division by a mere 10 pts over Ed Gertsch Jr. The 2 dominated victory lane with a collective 9 feature wins (4 and 5 respectfully) in a division that produced 14 different winners.
 Hutchings won the 30 lap event on opening weekend.
 Joe Mancini Jr and John Beetham won the two 50-lap events.

-Jeff Miller followed up his Rookie of the Year '97 campaign in the Mini Stocks by winning the points title by 16 pts over defending track champion Bruce Thomas.
-Miller clinched the championship with his 50 lap feature win in the Finale.
-It was his second MS championship as car owner (1996 – Dan Darnstaedt).
+The Mini Stock championship came down to 5 drivers within 16 pts of each other going into the Finale: Jeff Miller and Billy Guyette (who were tied for the point lead), Bruce Thomas, Joe Perry & Jim Allen.
+Jeff Miller clinched the championship with his 50 lap feature win in the Finale followed up his Rookie of the Year '97 campaign in the Mini Stocks by winning the points title by 16 pts over Thomas, who finished 3rd.
+It was Miller's second MS championship as car owner (1996 – Dan Darnstaedt).
 Billy Guyette won the season opening 30 lapper and the mid season 50 lap event.

 Although Ted Christopher was disqualified from the $5,000 win in the SK Modified 200 during Modified Nationals event, he did win in the NEMA Midgets that weekend.
 Drew Fornoro and Bobby Seymour won the other two NEMA events.